NektariosMarmaras/blog/_posts/2024-09-02-running-jekyll-locally-with-docker.md

 ---
-title: "How to Build and Serve Jekyll for GitHub Pages Locally Using Docker with Multi-Stage Builds"
+title: "Effortlessly Build and Serve Jekyll Sites: A Step-by-Step Guide to Using Multi-Stage Dockerfiles"
 categories:
   - Jekyll
   - Docker